 Unfortunately it is not possible to delete categories in the Group Self Enrollment Tool.
 If they are pushed to Brightspace Group Tool, you are able to delete them there, but they will always stay in the list of the Group Self Enrollment Tool.

 Unfortunately, it is currently not possible to integrate MyTimetables with Teams.

 Ouriginal looks for plagiarism, but does not look for the type of source.
 The source that 'has the most similarity to the assignment' is marked as the primary source.
 For this reason, using Ouriginal as a reference is not advised when teaching students how to refer to sources correctly.

 Ouriginal is working on expanding sources as much as possible, which means it currently does not include as many journals as you would like.
 If you are missing a specific source, you can send this to Ouriginal by using the ‘Are you missing a source from the list?’ field in the Sources tab.

 This setting is not available for assignments, and it is not feasible to request the removal of multiple documents from the repository.
 It is only possible on the Quick Submit page for teaching staff.
 Assignments handed in via Ouriginal Quick submit will be stored in the Ouriginal database, however, they are not used for future similarity reports.

-Unfortunately this is not possible in Ouriginal.
-It is possible to exclude the source from the scan, however if the source is also used outside of quoted text, this would then also be excluded from the report.
+No, unfortunately, this is not possible in Ouriginal.
+It is only possible to exclude the entire source from the scan, however, if the source is also used outside of the quoted text, this would then also be excluded from the report.